 Medicine Now ranges over contemporary art, the way medicine has been perceived, and has affected the human race, in the last eighty years.
 The intersection between art, science and medicine is made accessible to the lay audience and there are challenging displays for the specialist visitor.

 Dieting, weight consciousness, anxiety about body weight and shape and widespread hostilty to obesity are fundamental themes in contemporary life.
 There is tension between modern populations trying to control their weight amid unprecedented opportunities to let themselves go.
+Those who take great supplements in their diet consider getting research peptides for their well-being.
 John Isaacs’ two metre high “I can’t help the way I feel” (2003) comprise superhuman sized globules of cellulite perched on tiny legs (Fig 1).

 This corporeal aggregate of multilobulated fat has submerged its own head, preserving its anonymity.
 This however has the unfair effect of diverting the viewer’s attention to the grotesquerie emanating from below the neck.
 A strategic overgrowth of fleshy apron over the thighs conceals the gender of the person portrayed by “I can’t help the way I feel.”
 Isaacs may be commenting on society’s fixation with the female form, despite obesity afflicting both sexes.